c-minz/c-minz.github.io/_pages/about.md

 ---

 I am a researcher in mathematical and theoretical physics, mostly working on
-- causal set theory (a framework for quantum gravity),
+- causal set theory (an approach to quantum gravity),
 - Tomita-Takesaki modular theory in quantum field theory, and
-- algebraic framework of quantum field theory.
+- other aspects of quantum field theory (mostly using the algebraic framework).

 I received my PhD from the University of York, UK in July 2022, for which I worked on classical and quantum field theory on causal sets.
 Most of my [repositories](/repositories/) contain source code developed for research projects on these topics.